About Paramotor Training

 Can I Train Full or Part-time?

 While concentrated training is best, we are flexible and don’t require or pressure our students to train on any specific day or set of days.
-You are free to make your own schedule and train at your own pace, coming out on a full or part-time basis.
+You are free train at your own pace, coming out on a part-time basis.
 Part time training, however, does have its pitfalls.
 Our biggest concern: a student’s kiting /ground handling skills, as they are critical for development and future success.

 How is Training Structured?